Indians in Israel remember 26/11 Mumbai terror attack, demand action against masterminds | Law-Order

 - Israel

-Indians in Israel commemorated the victims of killings by Lashkar-e-Taiba terrorists in the 26/11 Mumbai attacks of 2008, demanding swift justice by punishing the masterminds of the crime and seeking coordinated efforts to tackle the menace of terror, on the eve of the 13th anniversary of the deadly attacks.
+Indians in Israel commemorated the victims of senseless killings by Pakistan-based Lashkar-e-Taiba terrorists in the 26/11 Mumbai attack, demanding swift justice by punishing the masterminds of the 2008 carnage and seeking coordinated efforts to tackle the menace of terrorism.

-Indian students at all the leading institutions in Israel, members of the Indian Jewish community, and Indians living and working in Israel organised separate events across the country on the eve of the anniversary of 26/11 Thursday, paying respects to the innocent victims of the terror attack, including six Jews who died at the Chabad House.
-Several events are also planned for Friday.
+On the eve of the 13th anniversary of the deadly attack on Thursday, Indian students at all the leading institutions in Israel, members of the Indian Jewish community, and Indians living and working in Israel organised separate events across the country, paid respects to the innocent victims of the terror attack, including six Jews who died at the Chabad House.

+''The terrible attack on the Chabad House reflected the deep-seated antisemitism of the perpetrators and their state handlers.
+The various events by the community to remember the victims are an expression of its yearning for justice to be meted out,'' India's ambassador to Israel Sanjeev Singla said in a statement on Friday.

 Isaac Solomon, 84, an Indian Jewish community leader in the southern coastal city of Eilat at an event organised at the club Sitar told the gathering that both India and Israel have been at the receiving end of terror even though both the countries seek peace with their neighbours, as well as internationally.